-Monitoring is not expected to cause a significant increase in traffic for the same reasons outlined in Section 7.5.3.3 above.
-The impacts on transportation or traffic resulting from the implementation of the Provisions are considered less than significant (item a-f).
+Monitoring is not expected to cause a significant increase in traffic for the same reasons outlined in Section 7.5.3 above.
+The impacts on transportation or traffic resulting from the implementation of the Provisions are considered less than significant (item a-g).
 No mitigation required.

 Potential Impacts from Structural Control Construction